mayakraft/Panorama/readme.md

 0.0f , 0.0f , 0.0f , 1.0f); // 0 0 0 1
 ```

-this gets multiplied by the following matrix, which amounts to a 90° rotation around the X axis
+for apple devices, to get the Y up, X across, and Z out, multiply the attitude matrix by the following matrix, a 90° rotation around the X axis

 ```
 1  0  0  0